IslandViewPTA/islandview-pta-site/content/news/2021-4-newsletter.md

 **ELECTIONS!
 The April PTA meeting is Monday, April 19 at 6 PM via Zoom.**

-**Don't miss this one!
-Be part of the election process for 2021-2022 Board Officers!**
+**Don't miss this one!**  **We must have quorum at this meeting to elect the new 2021-2022 Officers!**

-Also, important plans for final few months of the school year, including Color Run discussion,

-The Color Run is Back!
+## The Color Run is Back!

 We are brainstorming ways to bring the Color Run back this year, in a safe and fun way.
-Join us if you can at the next Color Run meeting on (I'll get the date) via Zoom.
+Join us if you can at the next Color Run meeting on  via Zoom.
 Email [president@islandviewpta.org](mailto:president@islandviewpta.org) for more information.

 I Love to Read Month - get a summary from Kim Munoz?